-- A. The Town Board of the Town of North Hempstead recognizes that discrimination, harassment or retaliation in the workplace based on actual or perceived differences, including those based on age, race, creed, religion, color, sex, national origin, disability, marital status, ancestry, citizenship, pregnancy, sexual orientation, gender or veteran status (each classification constituting a "protected class"), is [obnoxious and harmful to its victims, creates an offensive working condition and is a violation of law] offensive, unlawful, and a violation of Town policies. - C. The purpose of this article is to protect every employee's right to be free from discrimination, harassment or retaliation in the workplace.
-Every Town employee is entitled to a working environment free from discrimination, harassment or retaliation, and all Town personnel and persons with whom the Town conducts business are hereby advised that discrimination, harassment or retaliation will not be tolerated within the workplace.
+A. The Town Board of the Town of North Hempstead recognizes that discrimination, harassment, adverse employment action or retaliation in the workplace based on (1). actual or perceived differences, including those based on age, race, creed, religion, color, sex, national origin, disability, marital status, ancestry, citizenship, pregnancy, sexual orientation, gender or veteran status (each classification constituting a "protected class")[,-]; or (2) good faith reporting of violations of the Town's Code of Ethics or other instances of potential wrongdoing within the Town is offensive, unlawful, and a violation of Town policies.